This is an exclusive handprinted limited edition cyanotype.

 + All cyanotype prints are made on high-quality Italian watercolor paper

-* Frame is for illustrative purposes only, artwork is sent carefully rolled in a tube.
+* Frame is for illustrative purposes only, artwork is carefully shipped in a tube.

 WHAT IS A CYANOTYPE?